arielribeiror/gopportunities/README.md

 ## Credits

-This project was created by [arthur404dev](https://github.com/arthur404dev).
+This project was created by [arthur404dev](https://github.com/arthur404dev) and adapted by me [arielribeiror](https://github.com/arielribeiror).